aimms/user-guide/aimms-ide/GUROBI/GUROBI_to_AIMMS_Mapping.rst

-.. _GUROBI_12_0_to_AIMMS_Mapping:
+.. _GUROBI_to_AIMMS_Mapping:
-.. _GUROBI_GUROBI_12_0_to_AIMMS_Mapping:
+.. _GUROBI_GUROBI_to_AIMMS_Mapping:

-GUROBI 12.0 to AIMMS Mapping
+GUROBI to AIMMS Mapping
 ============================

 **Description**

-The table shows in the left column the parameters from Gurobi 12.0 that can be set in AIMMS; the right column displays for each Gurobi 12.0 parameter the associated AIMMS option.
+The table shows in the left column the parameters from Gurobi that can be set in AIMMS; the right column displays for each Gurobi parameter the associated AIMMS option.

 **Name in GUROBI** 	**Option name in AIMMS**